RosettaDrone/rosettadrone/README.md

 Download the Android .APK from the [Releases](https://github.com/jacobsenmd/rosettadrone/releases) tab.

+Note: RosettaDrone uses Git LFS for Gstreamer shared objects.
+You can use the included ones or your own.
+They are placed in the appropriate cpp/lib/abi folders.

 # Features

 * Report telemetry in QGC like position, attitude, relative altitude, heading, and battery remaining